Tag Archives: raising kids

 **Safety:** Get real about online predators and the non-negotiable rule of never meeting up with someone they only know online.
 And talk about cyberbullying: what it is, that you expect them never to do it, and that they must come to you the second it happens to them.

-**Parental Access:** Make it clear that you will have the passwords and the right to check their phone.
+**Parental Access:** Make it clear that you will have the passwords and the right to check their mobile phone.
 This isn’t spying; it’s parenting.
 It’s safety.

 Step 3: Choose Your Tools Wisely.